 Read Next: The Best Añejo Tequilas

-Best in a Paloma: Santera Tequila Reposado
+Santera Tequila Reposado

-Aged seven months in American oak, this reposado from Santera Tequila is produced by Casa Maestri Distillery, a female-owned operation in Tequila, Jalisco.
+Aged seven months in American oak, this reposado from Santera Tequila is produced by Casa Maestri Distillery, a woman-owned operation in Tequila, Jalisco.
 Made from 100% Weber blue agave steam-roasted in a traditional brick oven, its relatively long rest in the barrel gives it a perfumey, citrusy character, which mingles with the salty-sweet agave.

 Smooth and velvety, the tequila winds down with a dry and pleasant bitter note, with a touch of vanilla and dark-blonde caramel on the finish.
 Mixed into a fresh-fruit Paloma, it lends a delicious brûléed quality to the fresh grapefruit juice, while augmenting the zing of the citrus peel.

-Best in a Bramble: Don Julio Reposado Tequila
+Don Julio Reposado Tequila